prontolabs/pronto-eslint/README.md

 Configuring ESLint via .eslintrc will work just fine with pronto-eslint, though it will not support searching higher up the path hierarch.
 To use an absolute path to your config, use `ESLINT_CONFIG`.

+## Testing

+The tests use a fixture git repository that has been created under the spec/fixtures/test.git folder.
+This folder is almost like a child repo of the parent repo where this README is contained.
+If you need to add or modify a test, you might need to modify the child repository.
+To do this, perform the following steps:

+1. Navigate to the `spec/fixtures/test.git` directory.
+2. mv the `git` folder to `.git` to make the child git repo active again: `mv git .git`.
+3. Add/modify/remove a file.
+4. Add and commit all of the changes: `git commit -a`.
+5. Move the `.git` folder back to the `git` folder so that the changes show up in the parent repo: `mv .git git`.
+6. Navigate back to the root directory: `cd ../../../`
+7. Add and commit all of the changes in the parent repo: `git commit -a`.

+If you run `git status` after moving the `.git` folder back to the `git` folder, you can see a list of the files that git has changed that will be committed in the parent repo.